tryvols/janko/TECT_DEBT.md

 ## Cleanup exported interface
 - Remove unnecessary exported interfaces

-## Implement monorepo
-- It's useful to have all stardard repos at one place

 ## Iterare package migration
 - Move iterations to use iterare package (this will optimize time spending on chain iterations)

+## Init CI
+- It's really important to implement continious integration for the project